zhuowei/worthdoingbadly.com/_posts/2019-02-12-gpupassthrough.md

 Tells QEMU to emulate a Intel Q35 chipset, which supports GPU passthrough.

+_Edit_: [Thomas A on Twitter](https://twitter.com/CT_the_man_doll/status/1095562088687124486) mentioned that QEMU's default 440FX chipset should also support GPU passthrough.
+However, that failed on my machine; it might only work for discrete GPUs?

 - `-device vfio-pci,host=00:02.0`

 [Adds the GPU](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Plain_QEMU_without_libvirt) to the virtual machine.